This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Here are some common questions to add to your knowledge.

 You can scroll through it using the bar on the right side and do some quick editing.
-Note that this file saves in PDF format rather than PNG.
+Note that this file is saved in PDF format rather than PNG.

-Can you Copy Text from a Scrolling Screenshot?
+Can you copy text from a scrolling screenshot?

 If you’re using macOS Monterey, you can access Live Text in Preview and Safari.
 It means you can copy and use the text in an image.
 Just position the pointer over the text you want to copy and then drag it to select it.
 There are also OCR (Optical Character Recognition) apps like Prizmo and TextSniper, which you can check out.